68 Sights in Brno, Czechia (with Map and Images)

 Show sight on map

-The Church of the Immaculate Conception of the Virgin Mary is a church built next to the Clarissian monastery in the Soběšice district of Brno.
-It was built together with the first stage of the construction of the convent in 1996–1997 and was consecrated by the Bishop of Brno, Vojtěch Cikrl, together with the monastery on 1 November 1997.
+The Church of the Immaculate Conception of the Virgin Mary is a church built at the Poor Clare convent in the Soběšice district of Brno.
+It was built together with the first stage of the construction of the convent in 1996–1997, and was consecrated by the Bishop of Brno, Vojtěch Cikrl, together with the monastery on 1 November 1997.
 The church serves both nuns and the public.
 It is a subsidiary church in the parish of Brno-Lesná.

 Wikipedia: Kostel Neposkvrněného početí Panny Marie (Brno-Soběšice) (CS)